THE MARFA LIGHTS

 that weren't THE Marfa Lights in late June, 1991.
 We'd been to the

 We got caught in a gullywasher of a thunderstorm between El

 Blanca--water about 8" deep on I-10, all the lights out in Sierra

-Blanca, winds that were pushing that old Lincoln all over the road.
-When we
+Blanca, winds that were pushing that old Lincoln all over the

-it, and we turned south there onto old
+Horn we were ahead of it, and we turned south there onto old

 We decided we'd see what we could see at the Marfa Mystery Lights

 viewing area--and we saw quite a show.
 What we were seeing were

 brilliant flashes of light out on the flat.
 Now, I am an experienced

 artillery forward observer, so this is pretty accurate estimation.